quantumsnowball/opensubtitles-dl/README.md

 Search and download from opensubtitles.org from the command line.

 ## Install
+To install from PyPi, simply run

+    pip install opensubtitles-dl

-To install the `master` branch by default:
+To install the `master` branch from git:

     pip install --force git+https://github.com/quantumsnowball/opensubtitles-dl.git